raphaelsulzer/PixelsPointsPolygons/README.md

 pip install .
 ```

-## Datasets download and preparation

-See [datasets preprocessing](data_preprocess) for instructions on preparing the various datasets for training/inference.

 ## Configurations

-The project uses hydra-conf which allows to modify any parameter from the command line.
+The project supports hydra configuration which allows to modify any parameter from the command line.
 To view all available options run
 ```
 python train.py --help